justsubway/GeoRythm/README.md

 A sleek, responsive music player application built with React, Redux, and Tailwind CSS.
 Discover new music, explore top charts, and enjoy a seamless listening experience.

+This app uses Real-Time data connected to Rapid API to display the `TOP 50 SONGS` according to charts.
+For showcasing reasons, there is mock data stored as a fallback for when the API is unreachable.

 ## Features

 - 🎵 Discover new music and trending songs